IoT-ADVANCED-JangWona/IBMIOTF8266Device/README.md

 # IBMIOTF8266Device

-Creating an IBMIOT8266 Device with Lux Sensor
+IBMIOT8266 Device with Lux Sensor

 Videos include checking connect and events from the IoT Platform console, changing metadata, remote reboot and node-red Dashboard.